 I’m writing this at that time of year where seasons change and the beauty of autumn arrives, but the move towards winter isn’t always all that easy, or enjoyable!
 Short days and long periods between Holidays can lead many to feel a little blue.

-Before you know it you’ve left your daily worries behind.
+Before you know, you’ve left your daily worries behind.
+Try the following exercises to help get into a mindful mindset.

 - Zoom with your feet.
 Don’t be afraid to move closer if the subject is too distant.
 The zoom on most phones quickly becomes unflattering and can’t replace a few steps forward.